‘Absolutely a miracle’: Mother of teen involved in fiery NH crash grateful son is alive

-BOSTON (WHDH) - The parents of an 18-year-old involved in a violent head-on crash in New Hampshire are grateful their son is alive and thankful to the Good Samaritans who rescued him.
+DUBLIN, N.H.
+(WHDH) - The parents of an 18-year-old involved in a violent head-on crash in New Hampshire are grateful their son is alive thanks to the Good Samaritans who rescued him.

 Speaking outside Massachusetts General Hospital Tuesday, Jessica LaChance and her husband, Daniel, shared a picture of their son, Sam, recovering in the hospital following a fiery crash last week on Route 101 in Dublin, New Hampshire.